lextoumbourou/notes/content/intro-to-data-science-udacity-review.md

 The prerequistes state that you'll need a programming background to that of their CS101 program: Computer Sciense and some stats comparable to Statistics 101.
 I had done the statistics course a year ago or so, but it wasn't exactly fresh on my mind

 ## Course Overview

+The course was well-planned and executed.
+The lessons used a narrative of analysising a baseball dataset, where the projects used the New York transit system dataset.

+## Prereqs

+You will definitely need:
+  * a fairly strong programming background particularly in Python.
+You'll probably want to have played with Numpy or Pandas.
+If not, I would suggest spending a bit of time playing with those tools before starting this course.
+  * roughly early college/uni math.
+I managed to get through the course with no exposure to Linear Algebra and Calculus but a fairly solid Algebra foundation.
+Most of the stuff is available on Khan Academy.
+Here's the 3 main courses I recommend you take:
+    * Calculus
+    * Linear Regression
+    * Linear Algebra
+* Statistics is also a prerequistite.
+I rewatched the Udacity Statistics course up to Lesson 10 and it was enough to understand most of the early half of the course.
+  * Links: Statistics

+## Walkthrough (skip this part if you don't intend to take the course)

 ### Lesson 1